Dean2k/Serpent/README.md

 * Search public avatars by name, description, author name and author id
 * Recently Used Avatars/Avatar History (Remembers up to 25 avatars)
 * Global Dynamic Bones with advanced settings so you have full control over where colliders go
-* Fly/Noclip (Not usable in Game/Club worlds)
+* Fly/Noclip
-* ESP/Player Highlighting (Not usable in Game/Club worlds)
+* ESP/Player Highlighting
-* Wireframe ESP (Players, Pickups, World) (Not usable in Game/Club worlds)
+* Wireframe ESP (Players, Pickups, World)
-* Third Person (Not usable in Game/Club worlds)
+* Third Person
 * Small UI adjustments like adding a "Paste" button to input popups
 * FBT Calibration Saver as already seen at [RequiDev/FBTSaver](https://github.com/RequiDev/FBTSaver)
-* Teleport to other players (Not usable in Game/Club worlds)
+* Teleport to other players
 * Media Controls which syncs with your Spotify
 * Quickly restart in either desktop or VR and automatically teleport to back where you were.
 * Copy your current instance join link or join others by using a join link